include-dcc/fhir-ingest-htp/README.md

 # fhir-ingest-htp
-Included inside this repository are the scripts used to load HTP data into KF dev FHIR server.
+Included inside this repository are the scripts used to load INCLUDE/HTP data into KF dev FHIR server.

 There are two components to the process: Transformation and Loading (Extraction takes place during the initial transformation script).